The Royal Mile, the heart of the Old Town

 Learn more on a walking tour

-On the Edinburgh Free Tour, you will learn about the major events of Edinburgh’s history, and the significant sights of the Old Town.
+On the Edinburgh Free Tour, you will learn about the major events in Edinburgh’s history while exploring the most important sights of the Old Town and the Royal Mile itself.

-The Free Ghost Tour shows you the darker side of the city, with stories of witchcraft, murders, and torture, exploring sinister alleys and graveyards.
+The Free Ghost Tour reveals the darker side of the city, with stories of witchcraft, murder and punishment as you explore some of the Royal Mile’s most atmospheric closes and hidden corners.

-The fans of Harry Potter will also have the Free Harry Potter Tour and the Free New Town Tour also starts from here.
+Harry Potter fans can also join the Free Harry Potter Tour, and the Free New Town & Dean Village Tour also starts from here, making the Royal Mile one of the best starting points for discovering Edinburgh on foot.

 Shops & souvenirs